-Initial treatment consists of supporting the medial longitudinal arch (running the length of the foot) to relieve strain on the soft tissues of the medial (inside) portion of your foot.
-The most effective way to relieve pain on the tendon is to use a boot or brace, and once tenderness and pain has resolved, an orthotic device may alleviate symptoms and may slow the progression of deformity, particularly if it is mild.
+The first treatment is to support the medial longitudinal arch (the arch that spans the underside of your foot).
+This relieve strain on the soft tissues of the medial (inside) portion of your foot.
+The most effective way provide to support to relieve pain on the tendon is to use a walking boot or brace.
+Once the tenderness and pain goes away, an orthotic device may alleviate symptoms and may slow the progression of deformity, particularly if it is mild.
 However, the deformity may progress despite the use of orthotics.
 A boot, brace, or orthotic has not been shown to correct or even prevent the progression of the foot deformity.

-In severe cases (stage III), the reconstruction may include fusing bones of the hindfoot (rear portion of the foot).
-This results in stiffness of the hind foot but the desired pain relief.
+In severe stage III cases, surgical reconstruction may include fusing bones of the hindfoot (rear portion of the foot).
+This results in stiffness of the hindfoot but achieves the desired pain relief.